freeradical13/freeradical13.github.io/index.md

 All matter above absolute zero temperature continuously emits some of its kinetic energy as photons of electromagnetic radiation called [thermal radiation][] or heat.
 The temperature determines the [emission spectrum][] of wavelengths of the electromagnetic radiation.
 Most matter may also absorb some of any incoming electromagnetic radiation.

 If two objects touch with a path permeable to heat, then, all else being equal, the hotter object heats the cooler object through [thermal conduction][] (and [thermal convection][] in the case of fluids and gases) until they (or at least their touching surfaces) reach [thermal equilibrium][].

+# Thermodynamics

+There are four laws of thermodynamics (starting with the zeroth law):

+0. If two systems A and B are in thermal equilibrium with a third system C, then A and B are in thermal equilibrium.
+1. Energy may be neither created nor destroyed, but only transformed.
+2. Energy transformation in a closed system increases [entropy][] (or disorder).
+3. Entropy approaches 0 as the temperature of a closed system approaches 0 Kelvin.

 # Atoms